CDCgov/MaRS/docs/index.md

 ![Clustering](/assets/images/OptimalClusterDensity.png)

-This step consists of three parts:

-**Part I:** Pool libraries

-**Part II:** Quantification of fragment size and concentration to determine library concentration in nM

-**Part III:** Diluting your final library in Resuspension Buffer (RSB) or fresh 10 mM Tris pH 8.5 to a 4 nM solution.

 **Procedure**

+<a id="lib_pool"></a>

 #### Part I: Library Pooling ####

 1. Aliquot 5 μl of diluted DNA from each library into a 1.5 microcentrifuge tube and mix aliquots for pooling libraries with unique indices.
 Depending on coverage needs, up to 384 libraries can be pooled for one MiSeq run.

+<a id="lib_quant"></a>

 #### Part II: Library Quantification ####

 **Background**
+Quantification of fragment size and concentration to determine library concentration in nM.
 Illumina recommends quantifying your libraries using a fluorometric quantification method that uses dsDNA binding dyes.

 - Our laboratory uses the Agilent D5000 ScreenTape System Quick Guide protocol from Agilent Technologies to determine the fragment size of our libraries.
 - Our laboratory uses the Qubit® dsDNA HS Assay Kits protocol from Life Technologies to determine the conentration of our libraries.